Reaper-ai/MediNodus/README.md

 1. **Complex Reports:** Patients struggle to understand lab results (e.g., *"What does high Lymphocytes mean?"*).
 2. **Adverse Interactions:** Elderly patients often take multiple prescriptions without knowing if they conflict, leading to preventable hospitalizations.
-3. **Illegible Prescriptions:** Handwritten notes from doctors are often unreadable by patients.

 ## 💡 The Solution